cedadev/ipcc_ddc_site/observ/ddc_co2.md

  The greenhouse gas forcing used by the AR4 models are derived from SRES emissions scenarios.
 The
- <a class="ipcc" href="http://www.ipcc.ch/ipccreports/sres/emission/index.htm">SRES report</a> discusses emissions projections
+ <a class="IPCC" href="http://www.ipcc.ch/report/emissions-scenarios/">SRES report</a> discusses emissions projections
  produced by a range of Integrated Assessment Models for a range of socio-economic storylines.
  Four &lsquo;marker scenarios&rsquo; are recommended as the